yobleck/mocs/README.md

   - date modified old-new and new-old

   ## Installation
-  download files to any folder <br>
+  download files to any folder nut usually ~/.moc/sort/<br>
-  alias mocs="python path/to/sorter.py" #in .bashrc for convenience
+  alias mocs="python path/to/sorter.py" #in .bashrc for convenience<br>
+  depends on python, mocp, and the python packages setproctitle and wcwidth

 ## Usage
   1. open mocp and navigate to desired folder the quit mocp (but don't kill server)